Tonyhaoyu/DH110-TonyXiong/heuristics/README.md

 ##### 1. Visibility of System Status

-While the website provides the most basic forms of visibility cues, these cues are not done effectively, and sometimes completely omitted.
+While the website provides the most basic forms of visibility cues, these cues are not done effectively and sometimes completely omitted.
 In one case, no visual cues are given for a list of dropdowns, which could confuse the users.
-In the case of entering a password, the system does not give any meaning response to the user besides refreshing the page when a wrong password is being inputted.
+When a wrong password is entered, the system does not give any meaningful response to the user besides refreshing the page.
 In addition, when a user types in the search bar, a list of suggestions does not appear, rendering this human-computer interaction less than ideal, as the user does not get a feedback from the system.
 Though all these problems suggest a lack of visual cues, the website does adopt some visibility of system status, just not on a consistent basis.
 (2)

 Recommendation: The website should incorporate more visual cues that informs the users of the validity of their actions.
 One  would be having a list of suggestions for a user search, effectively telling the user that the system is aware of their action, and is trying to make the process easier.
 The website should also add an error message when the user makes a wrong input or a call for further actions.